Jury Service - Frequently Asked Questions

 How was I chosen for jury duty?

 Your name was selected at random from a list of names generated from voter registration, driver’s license, and "identicard" records.
 Every year the Administrative Office for the Courts in Olympia creates a new list of names for every court in King County.
-It is possible, although very unlikely, that you will be summoned by one or more courts in the same year or over the course of several years.
+It is possible that you will be summoned by one or more courts in the same year or over the course of several years.

 What if I have recently served?
 Can I be excused?